digitalyoshixi/zettelkasten/content/Network/My Homelab Setup Journey.md

 - We tried setting [[Invidious]] directly.
 Failed for videoJS reasons.
 Trying to diagnose why
 # May 27 2025
 - We setup [[Kubernetes]]
+# May 29 2025
+- The issue with my previous invidious instance was that, invidious's tutorial expected the reverse proxy to run on the same device that is hosting invidious.
+My device was not!
+- So, obviously we expose the original website, but I did not expose the server (invidious companion) to the public, so I changed that in NGINX to create a new subdomain for the server, now thats publically accessible!!!